SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/06-Lab.md

 }
 ```

-If you have written everything correctly, an **account_system** database should be created.
+An **account_system** database should be created with tables if everything is written correctly.
 [/slide]